When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 • Fluency, or the rhythm and smoothness of how we speak

-If a 2-year-old is having trouble forming sounds into words, this could be a speech delay.
-They may seem to be stuck in the babbling stage, not progressing on to words.
-However, they may actually be trying to talk, but they’re not able to say those words clearly.
+Some 2-year-olds have trouble forming sounds into words.
+Your toddler may seem to be stuck in the babbling stage, not progressing on to words.
+They may actually be trying to talk, but they’re not able to make the correct speech sounds to say the words clearly.
+This may be due to a speech delay or a speech sound disorder.

 Speech and language milestones for 2-year-olds